qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 _In the previous post we identified the freshly booted Pis on the network; now it's time to perform some initial configuration, using Ansible._

 This is a post in the "[Brambleweeny Cluster Experiments](/2020/03/22/brambleweeny-cluster-experiments/)" series of blog posts, which accompanies the [YouTube live stream recording playlist](https://www.youtube.com/playlist?list=PLfctWmgNyOIf9rXaZp9RSM2YVxAPGGthe) of the same name.
+The video linked here is the one that accompanies this blog post.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vooBccHq6_4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Previous post in this series: [Finding the Pis on the network](/2020/03/22/finding-the-pis-on-the-network/)